Clontarf, Queensland: Geography

-Clontarf is connected to Brisbane City, across Bramble Bay, by the Houghton Highway which is a 2.7 km long causeway that provides access to the southern tip of Redcliffe City, greatly decreasing the travel time between Redcliffe and Brisbane.
+Clontarf is connected to Brisbane City, across Bramble Bay, by the Houghton Highway which is a 2.7 km long causeway that provides access to the southern tip of the Redcliffe Peninsula, greatly decreasing the travel time between Redcliffe and Brisbane.
 The current pair of bridges, Houghton Highway and its twin Ted Smout Memorial Bridge, replaced the original Hornibrook Bridge which is now closed and mostly removed except for a short span (on the north) and the two iconic bridge entrance towers that were retained to form a very popular fishing pier at the northern and southern ends of Bramble Bay.

 The land use is a mix of residential and light industrial.

 History

 In 1881,108 allotments at Hayes Inlet Estate, Humpy Bong of what is now Clontarf were offered for sale.
 The Clontarf estate went to auction on 26 September 1882.
 The sale was widely advertised including a coloured lithograph, showing the sub-division of Dr Ward's sugar plantation and using references to the city of Redcliffe "in the near future" and a regular steam ferry service between Sandgate and Clontarf within months in the newspaper advertisements.
 The success which attended this sale of the Clontarf Estate led to Clontarf North sale in December 1882.

 Clontarf Beach State School opened on 31 January 1950.

 St Barnabas' Anglican Church was dedicated on 5 July 1959 by Archbishop Reginald Halse.
 In the 1990s it was decided to combine the congregations of St Barnabas' and St Mark's in Woody Point into a new St Peter the Fisherman's Anglican Church at Clontarf.
 This led to the closure of St Mark's on 24 April 1993 which was approved by Assistant Bishop George Browning.
 This resulted in the closure of St Barnabas circa 1992.
 St Peter the Fisherman's was dedicated in 1993 and consecrated in 1996.

 Clontarf Beach State High School opened on 28 January 1964.

 Grace Lutheran Primary School opened on 26 January 1971.